JUSI ADVENTURES

 Food is categorised in three macronutrients: proteins, carbohydrates, and lipids.
 Here is a brief overview of the macronutrients and their basic functions.
 For a broader understanding of nutrition and its effect during sporting activities, please investigate sports nutrition.

-Proteins are made of amino acids and are the building blocks used for enzymes, hormones, tissue replication and repair.
-A key component of muscles, proteins assist in increasing the size and strength of muscle fibers (cells).
 Sources of protein include meat, poultry, fish, eggs, and dairy.
 Vegetarians can form complete vegetarian proteins by combining rice, legumes, and corn.
 There are also many brands of protein powders made from dairy, soy, and/or legumes.

 Carbohydrates are the primary source of energy for cellular function.
-It is especially important for activities lasting more than sixty to ninety minutes.
+There are 3 types of carbs: monosaccharides (fruit, fruit juice, honey, and ripe veggies), disaccharides (table sugar, milk sugar, maple syrup), and polysaccharides (potatoes, corn, grains, and beans).
+Carbs are especially important for strenuous (anaerobic) activities lasting more than sixty to ninety minutes.
 If carbs are not used immediately, they are stored as glycogen in muscle cells and in the liver, or as fatty deposits.
-Two hours of aerobic activity will deplete the glycogen stores from the muscle cells.
+Two hours of anaerobic activity will deplete the glycogen stores from the muscle cells.
 ‘Bonking’ during an endurance competition, occurs when all glycogen stores have been depleted and no new carbohydrates are consumed.
 The athlete will experience weakness, extreme fatigue, and light-headedness.
 Therefore, it is important to eat regularly to replenish glycogen stores.
-Sources of healthy carbs include fruits, vegetables, grains, legumes, and nuts and seeds.

-Lipids, or fats, are stored in fat cells and in muscle fibers in the form of triglycerides.
-Lipids are utilised in the hormonal system, nervous system and in cellular functioning.
-Because a gram of fat has nine Calories compared to four Calories per gram of protein and carbohydrates, it is also a great source of energy.
-Lipids can provide fifty to eighty percent of energy needs during prolonged exercise.
+Because 1 gram of fat has 9 Calories compared to 4 Calories per gram of protein or carbohydrates, it is also a great source of energy.
+Lipids can provide fifty to eighty percent of energy needs during prolonged aerobic exercise.
 The liver will release fat stores as ketones which can be used for energy.
 Fat cells also store fat soluble vitamins (A, D, E, K).
-Healthy fats can be found in olives, olive oil, cold water fish, coconut oil, avocado, nuts, and seeds.
+Because of the benefits of healthy fats for our metabolism and energy production, we try to have 30 % of our daily Calories come from fats.

 Fiber is often included in the macronutrient category.
 Although it does not provide energy, it improves the health of the gastrointestinal system and therefore, does contribute to improved metabolic function.
 It is recommended to consume twenty-five to thirty-four grams of fiber per day.
-Good sources of fiber can be found in fruits, vegetables, whole grains, and legumes.
+Fiber slows down the digestion of carbs.

 Picture